Faizgeeky/Blockchain/Readme.md

-# BLOCKCHAIN flow to learn for beginner
+# Blockchain flow for beginner

 ## Step 1: